Domestic Abuse, Sexual Abuse and Covid-19

 - Refuge operates a ‘refuge chat bot’ offering help with issues with tech – such as phones, social media, whatsapp etc. see the bottom right of the screen on this page: https://www.refuge.org.uk/get-help-now/safety-planning-leaving-abuser/

 If it’s an emergency always ring 999.
-South Yorkshire Police have also issued guidance here.
+South Yorkshire Police have also issued guidance here and there is now an online reporting function for domestic abuse here – this shows as ‘form’ in your browsing history and there is a quick exit button.
 Familiarise yourself with The Silent Solution system.
 This is a system for victims of domestic abuse who might be afraid of further danger and escalation of harm if they are overheard when calling 999 in an emergency.

 When somebody calls 999, an operator will ask which emergency service is required.
 If you are is not able to ask for help, your call will be forwarded to a police system and you will hear an automated message.